-Oven Roasted Beef Sirloin
+Oven Roasted Beef Sirloin Tip Roast

-- 4 pounds beef sirloin tip roast
+- 3-4 pounds beef sirloin tip roast

-- 2 tablespoons oil
+- 2 tablespoons olive oil

 - 4 medium onions, peeled and sliced half inch thick

-- 1/4 cup soy sauce
+- 1/4 cup low sodium soy sauce

 - 1 cup hot fresh brewed coffee

-- 2 bay leaves
+- 2 whole bay leaves

 - 2 cloves garlic, minced

-- 1 teaspoon oregano
+- 1 teaspoon dried oregano

-- 1/2 teaspoon black pepper
+- 1/2 teaspoon ground black pepper

 - 1/4 teaspoon salt

-Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.

-Once the pan is hot, sear the beef on all sides - about 3 minutes per side.
+- Once the pan is hot, sear the beef on all sides – about 2-3 minutes per side.

-Once the beef has been seared, pour the liquid over the beef.
+- Once the beef has been seared, pour the liquid over the beef.

-Push the two bay leaves into the liquid and then surround the beef with the sliced onions.
+- Push the two bay leaves into the liquid and then surround the beef with the sliced onions.